slashdd/charm-keystone/README.md

 ### Other applications

-Other applications can enable TLS by adding their own relation to Vault.
-Vault will issue certificates to the application and Keystone will update the corresponding API endpoint from HTTP to HTTPS.
+When Keystone is TLS-enabled every application that talks to Keystone (i.e. there exists a relation between the two) must be in possession of the signing CA cert.
+This is achieved by adding a relation between the application and Vault.
+Doing so will also encrypt the application's own endpoint.
 For example, the Placement API:

     juju add-relation placement:certificates vault:certificates

+Vault will issue certificates to the application and Keystone will update the corresponding API endpoint from HTTP to HTTPS.

 > **Note**: API endpoints can be listed with `openstack catalog list`.